Travel Nurse Housing: Everything You Need To Know

 Yes!
 It's something you'll want to talk about with your recruiter right away.
 They'll have to look for pet-friendly homes, and you'll almost certainly be required to pay a pet deposit.

-This does, unfortunately, happen.
-Contact your recruiter right away, and they'll most likely solve the situation if it's genuinely bad.
-Anyway, it is recommended doing your homework before leaving on an assignment as it will help you avoid unpleasant housing surprises.
+This does, unfortunately, happen in agency-placed housing.
+Contact your recruiter right away, and they’ll most likely solve the situation if it’s genuinely bad.
+It is recommended doing your homework before leaving on an assignment as it will help you avoid unpleasant housing surprises.

 It could be any of the aforementioned, as well as a hotel.
 If your assignment takes you to a big city, you'll most likely be living in an apartment complex.
 However, in smaller places with fewer alternatives, there is greater diversity in where you may be placed.